 Transfer Credit FAQ

 Official transcripts are required from all previous colleges attended - no exceptions.
 This includes Military experience, college courses taken during high school, and AP, CLEP and DSST exams.
-No credit transfer credit can be accepted until all transcripts are received.

 My previous college will not release my transcript until my account balance is paid.
 May I still enroll at Columbia College?

-There can be no transfer evaluation until Columbia College receives the transcript from the previous school.
+There can be no transfer evaluation completed until Columbia College receives the official transcript from the previous school.
 You will not be able to graduate without the transcript, and may be barred from enrollment after a grace period.

 My previous college closed.
 How can I get a transcript?